Mevlevi Order: 1925 ban on Sufism in the Turkish Republic

 Sufism was outlawed in Turkey in September 1925 by the new Turkish Republic under Atatürk.
 As a result, the Dervish lodge in Konya eventually became the Mevlana Museum.
 According to the International Mevlana Foundation, preceding the ban 'Atatürk uttered the following words about the Mevlevi Order to Abdulhalim Chalabi, "Makam Chalabi" of Konya, and furthermore the Vice President of the First House of Representatives: "You, the Mevlevis have made a great difference by combating ignorance and religious fundamentalism for centuries, as well as making contributions to science and the arts.
 However we are obliged not to make any exceptions and must include Mevlevi tekkes.
 Nonetheless, the ideas and teaching of Mevlana will not only exist forever, but they will emerge even more powerfully in the future."'

 Though the Sufi lodges were forced to close down, Mevlevi practice continues within Turkey but in a more restricted and private mode.
 Sufism is still officially illegal in Turkey, and sema ceremonies are therefore officially presented as cultural events of historical interest rather than as worship.

-Outside the Mevlevi Order, a number of groups and individuals who have no connection to the order claim to present ‘Mevlevi whirling' – often for the entertainment of tourists.
+A number of groups and individuals who have no connection to the Mevlevi Order claim to present "Mevlevi whirling," often for the entertainment of tourists.